freqtrade/freqtrade/docs/edge.md

 ## Introduction
 Trading is all about probability.
 No one can claim that he has a strategy working all the time.
 You have to assume that sometimes you lose.<br/><br/>
 But it doesn't mean there is no rule, it only means rules should work "most of the time".
 Let's play a game: we toss a coin, heads: I give you 10$, tails: You give me 10$.
-Is it an interetsing game ? no, it is quite boring, isn't it?<br/><br/>
+Is it an interesting game ? no, it is quite boring, isn't it?<br/><br/>
-But lets say the probabiliy that we have heads is 80%, and the probablilty that we have tails is 20%.
+But let's say the probability that we have heads is 80%, and the probability that we have tails is 20%.
 Now it is becoming interesting ...
 That means 10$ x 80% versus 10$ x 20%.
 8$ versus 2$.
 That means over time you will win 8$ risking only 2$ on each toss of coin.<br/><br/>
-Lets complicate it more: you win 80% of the time but only 2$, I win 20% of the time but 8$.
+Let's complicate it more: you win 80% of the time but only 2$, I win 20% of the time but 8$.
 The calculation is: 80% * 2$ versus 20% * 8$.
 It is becoming boring again because overtime you win $1.6$ (80% x 2$) and me $1.6 (20% * 8$) too.<br/><br/>
 The question is: How do you calculate that? how do you know if you wanna play?
 The answer comes to two factors:
 - Win Rate